Signs of M&A revival in Middle East as activity picks up

 In the past year, however, Gulf economies have set the seal on their recovery from the global crisis; the private sector in Saudi Arabia has boomed, while Dubai's real estate market - a key barometer for confidence in the United Arab Emirates - has started to recover.

-Meanwhile, despite the political and economic disclocation, the Arab Spring uprisings of 2011 were seen by many Gulf companies as creating long-term business opportunities, by opening North African economies to fresh competition.
+Meanwhile, despite the political and dislocation, the Arab Spring uprisings of 2011 were seen by many Gulf companies as creating long-term business opportunities, by opening North African economies to fresh competition.

 So Gulf companies across the banking, telecommunications, retail and energy sectors are looking to expand regionally